 Thanks for joining the 10-week ProGrace Experience!
 We’ve been on a 10-year journey of developing a new way to think and talk about the abortion issue.
-We look forward to sharing some of that journey with you these next few months!
+We look forward to sharing some of that journey with you over these next few months!

 One of the first lessons I learned in counseling was to speak in terms of how something made me feel.
 For example, instead of saying to my husband, “You’re a jerk!”
 I had to say, “When you said that, I felt hurt.”

 But if I say I’m hurt, he is much more likely to empathize with my feelings and want to hear more.
-He may still believe that what he did was right, but at least he can be sorry that I felt hurt.
+He may still believe that what he did was right, but at least he can be sorry that I feel hurt.
 We can have a conversation and try to understand where the other person is coming from without fear of being attacked.